 Common Cover Letter Mistakes

 Most people have a standard cover letter that they use for each position they apply to.
-Unfortunately, employers and recruiters can spot generic letters like these from a mile away.
+Unfortunately, employers and recruiters can spot generic letters from a mile away.
 This is one of the many reasons why you must school yourself in how to write a cover letter!
 A generic, one-size-fits-all cover letter is one of the surest ways for your application to end up in a wastebasket.

 How to Transform Your Job Search with Your Letter

-How Long Should It Be?
+How Long Should a Cover Letter Be?